KaiMagnusMueller/kaimagnus.de/_posts/2021-04-25-destinations-website.md

 I researched various options and settled for a self-made approach in the end.
 There are a number of reasons for my decision, but discussing them would be out of scope for this post.

-It was a quite smooth experience developing the website, building new parts and having my progress deployed live on github pages was nice to see.
-It was very fun to see Johanna for example checking in some changes, and then discussing them in the evening together with pull requests.
+It was a quite smooth experience developing the website, building new parts and having my progress deployed live on GitHub pages was nice to see.
+It was very fun to see my team members checking in some changes, and then discussing them in the evening together with pull requests.
 While leading the development of this page came naturally because I was also the main contributor, I started to assign my teammates some tasks to help me out like testing, writing texts, designing favicons and so on.

 The Project can be found on [GitHub][GHLink].